 Do I need to close up shop while performing inventory counts?

 Usually, a full inventory count is easier to conduct if you do not have customers in your store.
 You’ll be pulling out products and moving things around which can be potentially hazardous to your shoppers.
 Ideally, you’d do your inventory count before or after business hours.
 If this is not possible, then choose a slower time such as when you first open.

 If you decide to close completely, then make sure to give your customers a lot of advance notice.
 There is nothing worse than a patron with dollars to spend having to be turned away and sent to your competitor instead.
 Communicate your temporary closed hours on your social media, website, Google business profile, email, and with signs around your store.

 Notifications should also be given to your suppliers and vendors so they do not show up with deliveries while you are conducting your inventory count.
 This also helps so your staff will not be pulled away from counting to interact with suppliers and lose focus.

-How can inventory management software help with simplifying my inventory count?
+How can inventory management software help with simplifying my inventory records?